michab66/jlaunch/README.md

 `jlgen.exe` is a command line application that supports different commands.
 Execute `jlgen` to get a list of the supported commands.

-## How to generate a Windows `.ico`-file -- `CreateWindowsIcon`

-The command *`CreateWindowsIcon`* lets you create a Windows `.ico`-file from a given input `.png`-file.
-Internally the input `.png` gets scaled to square images of the pixel sizes 16x16, 32x32, 64x64, 128x128 and 256x256.
-The resulting `.ico`-file is generated in the directory of the input file, with an `.ico` suffix.
-The command line is:

-    `jlgen CreateWindowsIcon <input.png>`.

-A sample command line is

-    `jlgen CreateWindowsIcon felix.png`.

-This results in the creation of the file `felix.ico` in the same directory as `felix.png`.

 ## How to generate a launcher -- `MakeLauncher`

 The command *`MakeLauncher`* represents the central functionality of the software.
 It generates a native Windows launcher for a JLink-generated Java application image.
 The command line is